iceHtwoO/RustGrapher/README.md

 - `scroll wheel` - Zoom in or out
 - `W`, `A`, `S` and `D` - to move the camera
 - `Click` and `drag` - move nodes
+- `P` - switch from drag to node place(only works while simulation is paused)

 ## Usage